DavidBuchanan314/mst-test-suite/README.md

 `proof_nodes` is the CIDs of the MST nodes required for:

-1. inclusion proofs for all newly created records
+1. inclusion proofs for all newly created or updated records

-2. deletion/exclusion proofs for all newly deleted records
+2. exclusion proofs for all newly deleted records

-In *most* cases this is identical to the `created_nodes` list, but in certain deletion edge-cases it is a superset of it.
-(I don't think it's ever a subset? need to test this.)
-(TODO: if it really is a superset, could save space in test cases by only recording the "extra" CIDs here)
+This is *often* identical to the `created_nodes` list, but sometimes a superset, and sometimes a subset!

 `firehose_cids` is the set of CIDs you'd expect to broadcast on the "firehose" in the `blocks` CAR (minus the commit object).
 That is, the union of `created_nodes`, `new_value`s from `record_ops`, and `proof_nodes`.
 In these test cases I aim to encode the *minimal* set of blocks, but it is legal to include superfluous blocks (within reason).